ryeats/java-dst/README.md

 The main takeaways from the above table to implement deterministic simulation for an application are:
 - Dependencies which use Alternative/Instrument/Not supported features from the above table have to be stubbed out or instrumented.
-- Synchronous file IO captures the simulation virtual threads so can't simulate thread interleaving.
+- Synchronous file IO captures the simulation virtual threads so won't simulate thread interleaving.
 - IO operations have to be stubbed out to be able to introduce errors.
 - External calls have to be stubbed out.